Permits and safety briefings now required

 More and more in recent years, the Federation heard from anglers and private paddlers that commercial canoe and kayak rental services are dominating public waterways and access points.
-The heavy traffic drives individual users off rivers and leads to increased litter, bad behavior, and damage to habitats.
+Without basic rules, heavy traffic too often drives individual users off rivers and can lead to unnecessary damage to habitats.
 Meanwhile, the commercial operators do not contribute to maintaining the resource they profit from.

 So in 2018, Tennessee Wildlife Federation worked to develop and secure passage of a law that gave the Tennessee Fish and Wildlife Commission the authority to create rules for these commercial operations.
 The Federation then formed the Share our Rivers Coalition to support the Commission’s public process creating and refining these rules.

 Thousands of Tennesseans used their voice to support rules to manage commercial operators.
 People sent more than 43,000 emails of support to commissioners, legislators, and chambers of commerce.

 The Commission adopted the rules during its January 2019 meeting.
 Beginning July 1, commercial paddlecraft rental services must obtain a permit; meet certain safety standards, including safety briefings for renters; and document how many commercial trips they are generating on what portions of our rivers.

 No fees were included in the final rules but the Share Our Rivers Coalition is excited that TWRA will soon have the firm data needed to ensure our public resources are being enjoyed by everyone.

 UPDATE: As of this posting, three bills have been filed in the Tennessee General Assembly that are designed to limit or roll back the new rules for commercial paddlecraft rental services.
 These include: